Arts + Agriculture Forum

 The Arts + Agriculture Forum will explore how the arts and the agricultural sector can work together for advocacy and economic development.
-Through this intersection, we can elevate shared values, engage with challenging issues, tell important stories and strengthen community vitality.
+Through this intersection, we can elevate shared values, engage with challenging issues, steward investment, tell important stories and strengthen community vitality.

 - Richard Saxton, artist, designer and educator with M12Studio and CU Boulder

 - Harrison Topp, Owner/Operator of Topp Fruits and Director of Membership for Rocky Mountain Farmer’s Union

 - Chef Ietef “DJ Cavem” Vita, PhD

 Moderator: Grace Hanover, Associate Director of Programming at the National Western Center

 Kate Greenberg has served as Colorado’s Commissioner of Agriculture since 2018.
 Prior to her appointment, Greenberg was the Western Program Director for the National Young Farmers Coalition, where she established and grew the organization’s presence and membership across the West.
 Greenberg has farmed on operations across the West, managed Western policy field programs through Whitman College, and worked in natural resource education and restoration from eastern Washington to Mexico’s Colorado River Delta.
 She was involved in the development of the Colorado Water Plan and Colorado River Basin water policy and is a graduate of Water Education Colorado’s Water Leaders flagship course.
 While she currently spends much of her time traveling the state, Durango, Colorado is home.